Who Are Our Casting Directors?

 What Qualities Does A Good Casting Director Possess?

 Here at Chris Snode Casting, our casting directors are experts in their field and are critical.
 They see deeply into the creative’s dreams to come up with solutions far beyond original expectations.
 Employing our casting directors at the early stages of production is probably one of the best financial decisions any director-producer team can make.
-Often this decision is the most rewarding one artistically, too.
+Often this decision is the most rewarding one artistically as well.
 We believe casting a TV Commercial, Film or Photoshoot is an art form, in and unto itself.
 Our casting directors immerse their heart and soul in every project rather than just see it as another job.
-That is why we contributed to 26 TV commercial awards across three continents last year alone.
+That is why we contributed to 26 TV commercial awards across three continents one year alone.

 What Does A Casting Director Do?